 The Board also notes there is not recognition for the differences in quality between the subject and each of the comparables, which would occur in standard appraisal technique.
 The Respondent stated this was recognized in other adjustments, but the explanation received as to how the adjustments were determined did not appear to recognize this variable in the calculation.
-The Respondent stated previously the calculation for coverage was a change of 5% for every 9% of difference between the subject and the comparable.
+The Respondent had stated the calculation for coverage was a change of 5% for every 9% of difference between the subject and the comparable.
 Year of construction is adjusted at a rate of 5% for every 10 years of difference between the subject and the comparable.
+Building size adjustment is based upon an adjustment of 5% for every 7000 square feet of difference between the subject and the comparable.

 With respect to the Composite Review Board decision of 2010, the 2011 Board is not bound by the decisions of prior year's Boards, as each year is a new assessment with changing market conditions affecting the values.
 The Board may take guidance from past decisions with respect to physical conditions such as lot size or building areas, but must makes its own decision with respect to the current year's assessment.
-The Board finds the decision provide little guidance as there is insufficient evidence contained in the decisions to show how the decisions were determined.
+The Board finds the decisions provide little guidance as there is insufficient evidence contained in the decisions to show how the decisions were determined.
 The Board does take some guidance from the decisions CARB 2077/2010-P, CARB 2093/2010-P and CARB 2086/2010-P when addressing the Respondent's submissions - specifically the statement - 'the adjustments applied were not supported by evidence'.
 Although speaking to the Respondent, the rule is equally applicable to the Complainant.
-Adjustments without evidence carry less weight with the Board and fail the onus test and burden of proof.
+Adjustments, without evidence, carry less weight with the Board and fail the onus of proof.